 Access to current, evidence-based information regarding best practices in course and curriculum design is a critical resource in which the institution has invested substantially.
-Aligned with the Plan for Pitt strategy surrounding "disciplinebased approaches to teaching and learning", a proliferation of discipline-focused teaching centers now offers robust pedagogical information and other resources from sources including the Discipline-Based Science Educational Research Center (dB-SERC), the Engineering Education Research Center (EERC), and unit-level Faculty Resource Centers (e.g., SHRS Faculty Resource Center and the Center for Scholarship of Teaching and Learning in Nursing Education).
-Notable in this regard is the extensive range of materials that are available through the University Center for Teaching and Learning.
-The Center offers a broadreaching catalog of resources supporting, among many others, the fundamentals of course design, applications of educational technology, inclusive pedagogies, strategies for student interaction, mentorship and engagement, and online learning.
+Aligned with the Plan for Pitt strategy surrounding "discipline-based approaches to teaching and learning", a proliferation of discipline-focused teaching centers now offers robust information from sources including the Discipline-Based Science Educational Research Center (dB-SERC), the Engineering Education Research Center (EERC), and unit-level Faculty Resource Centers (e.g., SHRS Faculty Resource Center and the Center for Scholarship of Teaching and Learning in Nursing Education) {web-pages or descriptions}.
+Notable in this regard is the extensive range of resources that are available through the University Center for Teaching and Learning.
+The Center offers a broad-reaching catalog of resources supporting, among many others, the fundamentals of course design, applications of educational technology, inclusive pedagogies, strategies for student interaction, mentorship and engagement, and online learning.